fuelphp-storage/event/readme.md

 ### The special 'all' event

-The only reserved event for `Container`s and `Queue`'s is the `'all'` event.
+The only reserved event for `Container`s and `Queue`s is the `'all'` event.
 Listeners for this event will be triggered on every event fired:

 ```php